thewshark/Kalipso/Update Designer 5.0/Client/README.md

 Install_Win10

 -> This package updates the deploy to windows 10.
 Comes in more than one file because git max file size is 100Mb.

+Install_iOS

+-> This package updates the iOS KClient.
+Comes in more than one file because git max file size is 100Mb.

 **************************************************************************